-FILM SOUND: Ideas, research and personal reflections on film, sound and cinema listening
+FILM SOUND: Ideas, research and reflections on film, sound and cinema listening

 [1.]
 Film Notes: The Cinema as Listening Space, Film as a Sonic Medium | 2nd draft | 2022-2023